Measure twice and cut once – Carpentry Proverb.

 An essential part of any building project is being able to mark what you've measured.
 A mechanical pencil with a thick, sturdy lead will be useful on cement bricks, wood and some metal surfaces.
 The lead also remains sharp and narrow at all times and can be replaced with a click of the pencil if you break it off while working.
 This is handy if you only have one hand free for marking and don't want to waste time sharpening your pencil.

 If you're working with wood or other pliable substances, a marking knife is also a good tool.
-You can simply score razor-thin lines into the surface and the point you want to mark.
-If you're then cutting the surface at the point you marked, you don't have to worry about the mark being left in the finished product.
+You can score razor-thin lines into the surface and the point you want to mark.
+If you're cutting the surface at the point you marked, you don't have to worry about the mark being left in the finished product.

 What About The Extras?